jkhopkins39/SWE_Project/README.md

 # SWE_Project

-This is a project fo SWE :D
+This is the repository for the Mom and Pop Website in SWE 3313